Gino Torretta: 1995–1999

 In 1995, Torretta moved to NFL Europe and was also on the roster for the San Francisco 49ers and Detroit Lions but was again relegated to backup roles.
 He was cut by the 49ers in 1996 and subsequently picked up by the Seattle Seahawks.
 His only chance to play in an NFL game came in the 1996 season finale when he came off the bench for the Seahawks against the Oakland Raiders.
 He immediately threw a 32-yard touchdown pass to Joey Galloway that put Seattle ahead, leading the team to victory.

 In 1997, Torretta was on the roster for Seattle and later the Indianapolis Colts but again did not play.
 After a brief stint with Kansas City in 1999, he retired from the NFL.

 Post-football career

 Following his NFL career, Torretta founded Touchdown Radio in 2005, a nationally syndicated radio broadcast, featuring a weekly NCAA football game.
-He is also an NCAA football expert analyst on Sirius XM channel 91, College Sports Nation.
+He is also an NCAA football expert analyst on SiriusXM channel 91, College Sports Nation.

 Previously he held a position at Wachovia Securities as a senior financial advisor.
-Later he became is vice president for GAMCO Asset Management, working with institutional clients nationwide and working out of the firm's Palm Beach office.
+Later he became vice president for GAMCO Asset Management, working with institutional clients nationwide out of the firm's Palm Beach office.

 On September 18, 2025, The University of Miami announced that Max Chira, a UM fan, has made a $1.81 million donation that will be used to construct life-sized statues of Torretta and Vinny Testaverde on campus outside the Schwartz Center for Athletic Excellence.